-To determine the potential impacts to Dungeness crab, the percentage of substrate disturbed during fishing was calculated and compared to the entire crab habitat within the tract and shoreward of the tract to the +1 ft. level and seaward out to -360 ft.
+To determine the potential impacts to Dungeness crab, the percentage of substrate disturbed during fishing was calculated and compared to the entire crab habitat within the tract and shoreward of the tract to the +1 ft. level and seaward to the -360 ft.
 (MLLW) water depth contour (Figure 5).
-Dr. Dave Armstrong at the University of Washington has determined that Dungeness crab utilize Puget Sound bottoms from the +1 ft. level out to the -330 ft. level.
 The entire crab habitat along this tract is approximately 771 acres.
-There are about 740,931 harvestable geoducks in the entire 106 acre tract harvest area, from the 2016 pre-fishing survey estimate.
+The 2016 pre-fishing survey estimated that there were approximately 740,931 harvestable geoducks in the entire 106 acre tract harvest area.
 With a harvest of 65 percent, the total number harvested would be 481,605 geoducks.
 Approximately 1.18 square feet of substrate is disturbed for every geoduck harvested, so 481,605 x 1.18 = 568,294 square feet of substrate.
-This equals about 13.0 acres.
-This is about 1.7 percent of the total available crab habitat in the vicinity of this tract.
-Based on the low amount of disturbance, plus the lack of effects observed at the Thorndyke Bay study, we conclude that any effects on Dungeness crab populations will be very minor, if they occur at all.
+This equals about 13.0 acres, which is approximately 1.7 percent of the total available crab habitat in the vicinity of this tract.
+Based on the low amount of disturbance, we conclude that any effects on Dungeness crab populations will be very minor, if they occur at all.